apache/pulsar/site2/docs/admin-api-topics.md

                 -   **blockedConsumerOnUnackedMsgs**: The flag used to verify if the consumer is blocked due to reaching threshold of the unacknowledged messages.

-                -   **lastConsumedTimestamp**: The timestamp when the consumer reads a message the last time.
+                -   **lastConsumedTimestamp**: (Deprecated) The timestamp when the consumer reads a message the last time.

+                -   **lastConsumedTime**: The time when the consumer reads a message the last time.

-                -   **lastAckedTimestamp**: The timestamp when the consumer acknowledges a message the last time.
+                -   **lastAckedTimestamp**: (Deprecated) The timestamp when the consumer acknowledges a message the last time.

+                -   **lastAckedTime**: The time when the consumer acknowledges a message the last time.

                 -   **address**: The IP address and source port for the connection of this consumer.